Tazering/UVA-CS/CS-3100_Floryan/Module 1/M1_Study-Guide.md

 6. Explain the various types of edges.
     - tree edges: edge traversed to find a white node
     - back edge: edge that points back to parent
+      - if pointing to gray node
     - forward/descendent edge: edge that points directly to descendent node
-    - cross edge: edge that connects two nodes with no relationship
+    - cross edge: edge that connects two nodes with no relationship say $E = (u, v)$
+      -

     ![image](./resources/DFS_Q6_Solution.jpg)